 The U.S. Department of Homeland Security ran a test recently to see how easy it could be to trick people into plugging random USB sticks into their computers and potentially infect them with malware.
 The test showed that the human factor is possibly the weakest link in the computer security: your network may have the best firewall, you can have the strongest policies prohibiting the users from downloading random files from the Internet, yet all that is useless when people have little hesitation in using the USB sticks they find on the company parking lot.

 Run Folder Guard, and switch to the window that shows the existing filters, by choosing View – Filters from the menu.
-If you use Folder Guard version 8.3 or later, you should see a filter that we need already in the list, it’s called Lock external drives:
+If you use one of the latest versions of Folder Guard, you should see a filter that we need already in the list, it’s called Lock external drives:

 If you don’t see this filter in the list, it’s easy to create it: choose Filter – New from the menu, and then enter the properties of the filters as follows:

 (If the properties of the existing filter on your computer are different, you may want to edit them to make them match the image above.
 To edit the contents of a box, press the triple-dot button next to it.)

 To see how this filter would work for us, it’s easier to separate our goal into parts first.
 Remember, we want to:

 Part 2.
 To any file…

 Part 1 is easy: all we need to do is assign the No Access attribute to the filter, and this would stop any attempt to open a file that would match the filter.
 To do that, right-click on the filter and choose Access – No Access from the shortcut menu.
 (See below.)